 The main benefits of a latex catheter: low-cost and ease of use.
 The main disadvantages are allergic reactions and a poor quality seal.
 However, not every male needs to have a superlative seal.

 The main benefits of a silicone catheter: highly breathable, prevents skin irritation, odor-free material, uniform adhesive, and clear sheath.
 In reality, there is only one main disadvantage to a silicone catheter: cost.
 However, these catheters are suitable for almost any situation and need.

-In summary, if you do not have a latex allergy or are looking for an inexpensive male external catheter, a latex male external catheter may be the perfect option for you.
-However, if you are searching for a catheter that will be well suited to the integrity of skin or comfortable to wear, you may want to experiment with a silicone male external catheter.
+In summary, if you do not have a latex allergy or are looking for an inexpensive product, a latex one may be the perfect option for you.
+However, if you are searching for a catheter that will be well suited to the integrity of skin or comfortable to wear, you may want to experiment with a silicone catheter.
 Peruse each product description to determine individual specifications, as they will help you choose the right catheter for your needs.